 Here at Whistlefish for a number of years now we have been accredited with using FSC-certified paper for all of our fab greeting cards.
 We are proud of being able to stamp the back of each of our cards with the FSC-certified logo and we wanted to give you the chance to learn more about what it means and how it forms part of our Green Matters commitment.
+The stock we source from Gourd Paper is also produced using FSC MC pulps and is supplied from responsibly managed forests.

 What is the FSC?